-Triceratops is one of the friendly dinosaurs in the infamous Land Before Time known for their three-horned head.
-Unlike other dinosaur species with no striking resemblance in modern-day animals, Triceratops unsurprisingly appears like rhinoceros minus the extra horn.
+Is Triceratops related to Rhinos?
+Comparing modern-day animals may be one way to determine this.
+In the public sphere, the Triceratops is considered one of the friendly dinosaurs in the infamous Land Before Time known for its three-horned head.
+Unlike other dinosaur species with no striking resemblance in modern-day animals, Triceratops unsurprisingly appears like a rhinoceros minus the extra horn.
 With these similarities, it is undoubtedly essential to know if these two distinct species are related.

 Suppose you compare Triceratops and rhinoceros side by side; these two will appear like peas in a pod.
 These similarities had me questioning how these two are related, and if yes, how close are they described in the family tree.

 Table of Contents